yrutschle/conf2struct/README.md

 Groups
 ------

+Group entries take the following options:

+- `name`: mandatory
-Group entries must contain an `items` setting which contains a list of named settings.
+- `items`: mandatory, it is a  a list of named settings.
 Groups can contain items of any type.
+- `no_cl_accessors`: optional boolean, set to true to disable the generation of command-line accessors for this group.
+Typically used when you specify a compound option with `cl_groups`.

 Lists
 -----

-List entries must contain an `items` setting which contains the list of setting expected in each item of the list.
+List entries take the same settings as groups.

 Lists can contain anything, including other lists.

 Note this does not support items of varying types, as is